 Confession: We want diversity, but do not yet have it.
 Still work to do.
 One of the most important ways we try to be different:

 Conventional wisdom suggests more is better.
 More bells, more whistles.

 We believe simplicity is a competitive advantage.

 It is often the quick, seductive answer to short-time issues.

 Fighting for simplicity and looking to the long-term takes courage and commitment.

 You cannot add simplicity in.

-You must take
+You must take complexity out.